University of Washington

 Seattle, Washington

-Implementation Style: Six Weeks In-Person.
+Implementation Style: Hybrid Model (Two Weeks Virtual Followed By Four Weeks In-Person).
 Accepting Freshmen & Sophomores.

 Overview

 UW SHPEP will emphasize a culture of health by encouraging scholars to consider from the cellular to the global level the many factors that influence health.
-In addition, scholars will be encouraged to explore what their unique role will be in improving the health of communities with curricula exploring self-identity, culture, and personal strengths in a context presenting a range of health professions.
+In addition, scholars will be encouraged to explore what their unique role will be in improving the health of communities with curricula that explores self-identity, culture, and personal strengths in context presenting a range of health professions.
 Rigorous academic course work will use a learn-to-learn model to provide academic enrichment in the areas of population health and life sciences.
-The emphasis of this learning model will focus NOT on learning exact subject areas, but instead on how best to learn life science topics so scholars are equipped with evidence-based techniques needed to succeed in these courses when they return to their home institutions. (this will not be done in a format that is preparatory for exams like the MCAT or DAT).
-Scholars will be expected to participate in lectures, active learning activities, discussions, and to complete assignments outside of formal class, including self-reflection.
-Additionally, scholars will have the unique opportunity to understand social determinants of health and how to engage in finding community-based solutions to reduce health disparities through a service-learning project.
-The service-learning projects center working with community organizations to address a defined need in community.
-Each pathway (medicine, dentistry, and public health) will organize the service-learning project to engage their pathway students’ so each pathway service-learning project will not look the same but will achieve the same goal of engaging with community to address a health inequity.
-Scholars will have opportunities for networking, and experiential learning activities like clinical simulations and clinical shadowing.
-Clinical shadowing experiences for scholars in the Medicine and Dentistry Pathways will be hosted by local providers.
-The Public Health Pathway will shadow sites with a variety of policy, research, direct service and advocacy professionals in the field.
-At the culmination of the summer, scholars will present their service-learning project in a poster session that invites health pathway leaders, UW Health Sciences Center leaders, and community members.
+The emphasis of this learning model will focus NOT on learning exact subject areas, but instead on how best to learn life science topics so scholars are equipped with evidence-based techniques needed to succeed in these courses when they return to their home institutions.
+This will not be done in a format that is preparatory for exams like the MCAT or DAT.
+To maximize the experience, scholars will be expected to participate in all lectures, active learning activities, discussions, and to complete assignments outside of formal class, including self-reflection.
+Additionally, scholars in our program’s three health career pathways (i.e., Medicine, Dentistry, and Public Health) will have the opportunity to increase their understanding of social determinants of health and how to engage in finding community-informed solutions to reduce health disparities through case-learning projects.
+In small groups, scholars will use real-world cases to guide them through the process of developing the critical thinking skills necessary to acquire knowledge and to propose feasible public health solutions to mitigate complex challenges to community health and wellness.
+This will include formally presenting their solution to their UW-SHPEP community of peers, faculty and staff at the program’s conclusion.

 Health Profession Tracks Offered